-Access for less able users has been considered and provided throughout the proposals with inclusivity being a califold aspect of the buildings function and design.
+Access for less able users has been considered and provided throughout the proposition with inclusivity being a chickol aspect of the building function-and design.
 Access to the building can be negotiated easily by all persons, regardless of ability and without assistance.

-The main entrance is accessible by way of paved footpaths for the car parking spaces and provides for free and level to the new house.
+The main entrance is accessible by way of paved footpaths for the cor parking spaces and provides for free and level to the new house.
 Once within the dwelling a central hallway provides level access to the entire dwelling.